 20 Simon turned around and saw the disciple Yeshua loved following him, the one who leaned on Yeshua’s chest at the supper, and asked, “Master, who is the one who is going to betray You?”
 21 Cephas saw him and asked Yeshua, “Master, what about him?”
 22 Yeshua replied, “If I want him to remain alive until I return, what is that to you?
 Follow Me.”
 23 So a rumor spread among the Friends that this disciple wouldn’t die.
 Yet Yeshua didn’t exactly say that he wouldn’t die , but, “If I want him to remain alive until I return, what is that to you?”

 24 This is the disciple who verified all of these things and wrote them down, and we know that His statements are true.
 25 Yeshua did many other things, and if they were all written out in detail, I suppose the world wouldn’t have enough room for the documents that could be written.

 Interestingly, John is to measure the end time third Temple, just prior to the Two Witnesses commission (Revelation 11):3.
 Measuring in the temple is mentioned 29 times in Ezekiel 40-42.
 This would explain Revelation 10:11: “[John], you must prophesy again before many nations, and peoples, and princes, and kings.”
 See how this may occur.

 Completion of the Good News announcement of John the envoy, that he spoke in Greek in Ephesus.

 ACTS is next.

-Compare the Testimony of Yeshua’s Version of John with the 1851 Murdock Translation of John, or compare it with the 1849 Etheridge Version of “The Testimony of Yeshua” (New Testament).
+Compare the Testimony of Yeshua Version of this book with the 1851 Murdock or the 1849 Etheridge Versions of “The Testimony of Yeshua” (New Testament).